 Fill another piping bag with the cream mixture, press a small hole at the base or bottom edge of the profiterole, stuff the nozzle into the hole and fill with the cream.
 The inside is soft and hollow so it fills up as much as it needs to.
 Set aside.

 Assemble the pile of filled profiteroles onto a nice serving place.
 Melt 150g of white chocolate ( I like to use Valrhona chocolate) in the microwave or over a double boiler and drizzle this over your arranged pile and serve.

 If you wanted to be really cheffy about it you could further decorate with spun sugar or crushed sugar praline, but it is really quite sweet and decadent as it is.
 The granadilla/passion fruit adds a slight tart edge which breaks through the richness.

 These profiteroles were soft and fluffy, so if you are wanting crispier ones this may not be the recipe you are after.

-The granadilla curd can easy be substituted for lemon curd or otherwise just make a more classic custard cream (creme Anglaise).
+The granadilla curd can easily be substituted for lemon curd or otherwise just make a more classic custard cream (creme Anglaise).